chadoh/poemey-writes/23/mornings/unsynchronous.md

 i rejoice in a world that spins.
 Some don't!
-suns hang low, frozen rise.
+their suns hang low in frozen sunrise.
 But not here!
 we know setting. we know dark. we know morning.